 is everywhere these days -- and smart lights that you can automate and control from your smartphone or tablet or with voice commands are one of the .
-And, with lots and lots of new smart home lighting products hitting the market in 2019, you've got more options than ever.
+And, with lots and lots of new smart home lighting products hitting the market all the time, you've got more options than ever.

 Even better: The uptick in competition means that you've got.